Jannkar/turtle_nest/README.md

 ## Why to use Turtle Nest?

+Turtle Nest offers the following key features:
+- **Create new ROS 2 packages** quickly with a guided interface
+- **Browse and explore existing packages** in your workspace
+- **Add new nodes to existing packages** with support for both Python and C++

+### Create new ROS 2 packages

+Creating new ROS 2 packages with Turtle Nest is fast, intuitive, and eliminates the usual setup hassles.
+It offers the following benefits:

 - **Easy to use** - no need to dig through the ROS 2 documentation for the right commands or manually add things to CMakeLists.txt or setup.py.
 - **Creates C++ and/or Python nodes** - which are ready for immediate development.
 - **Automatically adds necessary dependencies** - rclpy and rclcpp.